qzc438/ontology-llm/docs/README.md

 pip install deeponto
 pip install pypdf
 ```
-- Version control: Please check the file `requirement.txt`.
+- Versions: please check the file `requirement.txt`.

 ### 3. Setup OpenAI API:
+- Your OpenAI API key can be found in this link: https://platform.openai.com/api-keys
-Create a file named as `.env` and write:
+- Create a file named as `.env` and write:
 ```python
 OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
 ```
-Your OpenAI API key can be found in this link: https://platform.openai.com/api-keys

 ### 4. Setup Matching Task:

-- Set your alignment in the `run_config.py`: context, o1_is_code, o2_is_code, and alignment.
+- Set your alignment in the file `run_config.py`: context, o1_is_code, o2_is_code, and alignment.
 For example, if you would like to run the CMT-Conference alignment, then the settings are:
 ```python
 context = "conference"